 Fresh corn should be refrigerated as soon as possible after harvest or purchase.
 It can be stored in the crisper drawer of the refrigerator, wrapped in a plastic bag or covered with a damp towel.

 Corn should be stored separately from fruits and vegetables that produce ethylene gas, as this can cause the corn to spoil more quickly.

 Fresh corn can be wrapped in a damp towel or placed in a plastic bag with holes punched in it.
 Frozen corn should be stored in airtight containers or freezer bags.

 To freeze fresh corn, remove the kernels from the cob and blanch them in boiling water for 4-5 minutes, then chill in ice water.
 Drain and pat dry, then pack in airtight containers or freezer bags.
 Frozen corn can be thawed in the refrigerator or in the microwave.

 Nutritional Info: What Goes into a Serving of Corn

-- Serving size: One cup of cooked rice
+- Serving size: One ear of yellow corn (approximately 77 grams)

 Note: Nutritional values may vary depending on the cooking method and any added ingredients.